antoinesavard/GODAR/README.md

 Simple DEM model.
 To compile, run scons with the appropriate parameters.

-scons -j [n]   ! compile the code on [n] cores scons -c       ! clear the build
+scons-3 -j [n]   ! compile the code on [n] cores scons-3 -c       ! clear the build
 ./zoupa          ! run the executable

 The code executes automatically a python script to output a video file of the collisions.
 This is saved in collision.mp4 file.
 To suppress, just comment the line